Band and Member Bios

 Peter O’Halloran, also a founding member, plays guitar and contributes as a singer-songwriter, adding his signature growling vocals and a furious punk sound to The Dogmatics.

 Tommy Long has been drummer in The Dogmatics since 1982, providing a jazz-inspired genre-bending beat that is the foundation of the band’s unique sound.

 Jimmy O’Halloran, who joined The Dogmatics in 1986, plays bass in memory of his late brother Paul.
 He brings a dynamic, hard rock-influenced sound to the band.

-James Young joined The Dogmatics in 2019 as a singer-songwriter and mandolin player, offering backup vocal harmonies with a hint of American roots music energy.
+James Young joined The Dogmatics in 2019 as a singer-songwriter and mandolin player (from Peter O’Halloran & The Hired Men, 2008 – present), offering backup vocal harmonies with a hint of American roots music energy.